Timi Dakolo shares clip of son playing soccer, says he wants backyard to train

-You Must Give Him His Backyard: Reactions As Timi Dakolo Shares Video of His Son Training for Football
+Reactions As Timi Dakolo Shares Video of His Son Training for Football with Ndidi Wilfred

 - Singer Timi Dakolo appears to have a budding football superstar in his family and this will be his son, Alexander